 Your Council

-Girl Scouts of Citrus is one of more than 100 councils chartered by the Girl Scouts of the USA and is responsible for administering Girl Scouting in the following Central Florida counties: Brevard, Lake, Orange, Osceola, Seminole, and Volusia.
+Girl Scouts of Citrus Council was chartered in 1956 and is one of more than 100 councils chartered by the Girl Scouts of the USA and is responsible for administering Girl Scouting in the following Central Florida counties: Brevard, Lake, Orange, Osceola, Seminole, and Volusia.

 How We Function